 The only way to face this problem is head on, and Oak Hill’s focus is on educating and empowering as many people as possible, providing the skills and tools they need to protect themselves and take charge of their bodies.

-Students have a right to know about their bodies and how to have healthy relationships.
+Individuals with IDD have a right to know about their bodies and how to have healthy relationships.